When it comes to marketing and advertising agencies, it’s important to have the creative individuals at the top of the org chart.

 As you can see, the original desires the client outlined get reiterated through so many people who may hear the original message differently, by the time it gets to the creative individuals who are actually producing the work, they have a convoluted, misdirected idea of what the client is actually asking for.

-In a successful boutique marketing agency, the president/CEO possesses equal right-brained creativity and left-brained business acumen to be able to not only understand a client’s marketing needs from an ROI perspective, but also can offer fresh, innovative perspectives from the get-go.
+, the president/CEO possesses equal right-brained creativity and left-brained business acumen to be able to not only understand a client’s marketing needs from an ROI perspective, but also can offer fresh, innovative perspectives from the get-go.

 Here is the same “telephone game” process using a boutique marketing firm: